Pages

 - How long do trams last compared to buses?

-- List of 131 trams systems worldwide with same length as Bath's proposal
+- List of 137 extant trams systems worldwide with length less than or equal to Bath's proposal

 - List of 28 Unesco World Heritage Sites with Trams